|Click to enlarge|

-Mario didn't report how much the original posters sold for, but he notes there were about 20 posters from between 1912-1915, including a Milk Can poster (one of these sold in 2005 for the record price of $78,664) and an unpublished poster of "a young Houdini shackled with a red background" (I'm guessing it was this poster).
+Mario didn't report how much the original posters sold for, but he notes there were about 20 posters from between 1912-1915, including a Milk Can poster (one of these sold in 2005 for the record price of $78,664) and an unpublished poster of "a young Houdini shackled with a red background".
 All were in beautiful condition.
 Unfortunately, the auctioneer glued all but two of them to plywood with Elmer's Glue because he thought that would give them "flea market flair."
 Ouch!

 Mario came away with 15 of the 20 posters, as well as some hand colored lobby advertisements for The Man From Beyond.
 He also bid against escape artist Steranko for this beautiful framed 50 by 40 inch hand lettered portrait, getting it for $1,500.

 Houdini's desk, which had been used during seances inside 278, was sold privately.

 Mario estimated the total auction added up to $12,000.
 Heck, that's what a single Houdini item sold for in a recent Martinka auction.